AbdelhadySayed/complaint-ticketing-system/README.md

 ### AI Components
 - Scikit-learn for classification
-- Natural Language Processing for response generation
+- LLMs for response generation
 - ChromaDB for vector storage
+- RAG system and Finetunning

 ---